 Finally up to the top of the hill is the striking pink Scottish granite monument for Samuel Colt, inventor of the revolver.
 One of Hartford’s most famous son’s, his wife Elizabeth bought one of the first large plots at Cedar Hill and designed his monument herself.
 This in turn led all of Hartford’s society to follow suit which is a big reason why Cedar Hill contains so many works of art rather than just boring gravestones.

 Before Bulkeley died in 1922, he was president of a little company named Aetna, governor of Connecticut, and Major League Baseball’s first commissioner.
 In addition to being memorialized here at Cedar Hill, he’s also in the Baseball Hall of Fame in Cooperstown.
+And has a bridge.
 On the way to the next stop, we passed Cynthia’s grave.
 It freaked me out: